-Here are the best Philodendron Varieties You Can Grow From Cuttings and enjoy the lush and green fronds of this popular houseplant!
+Here are the best Philodendron Varieties You Can Grow From Cuttings and enjoy the lush and green foliage of this popular houseplant!

 Philodendrons are quite versatile and come in different leaf shapes and colors that match with every decor.
-The best part is, these plants are also quite easy to propagate as long as you know how to do it right!
+The best part is these plants (not just common heartleaf philodendron) are also quite easy to propagate as long as you know how to do it right!
 Check out the best Philodendron Varieties You Can Grow From Cuttings!

 Here are the most stunning Philodendrons you can grow